zacharysyoung/go-mermaid-cli/README.md

         0.53 real         0.13 user         0.06 sys
 ```

-Log events (with the -l flag) print to standard error.
+Log events (with the -log flag) print to standard error.

 It also has a simple watch flag that checks the input files every 250ms for new modification times.
 If it finds a newly-modified input file it re-renders it:

 ```
-% mermaid-cli -l -w testdata/*.mmd
+% mermaid-cli -log -watch testdata/*.mmd
 ...
 2024/06/17 12:31:56 rendered testdata/flow.svg
 2024/06/17 12:31:56 rendered testdata/sequence.svg